freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/lu-decomposition.md

 # --description--

-Every square matrix $A$ can be decomposed into a product of a lower triangular matrix $L$ and a upper triangular matrix $U$, as described in LU decomposition.
+Every square matrix $A$ can be decomposed into a product of a lower triangular matrix $L$ and a upper triangular matrix $U$.
+This is known as the LU decomposition.

 $A = LU$